ABOUT

 Lindsey Royal Wayland is a poet, calligrapher, and researcher whose work captures the subtle beauty of everyday moments.
 She has followed her practice to projects that reveal hidden depths in the seemingly ordinaryβ€”writing 10,000 anonymous letters, recording the last line of every poetry book she reads, studying presence through thousands of blind contour drawings and over 400 blind-contour-drawn faces, and writing a letter to LeBron James.

 A native Texan, Wayland grew up in the hill country on seven acres through a rattlesnake path.
-She now lives with family by the Salish Sea.
+She now lives with her family by the Salish Sea.

 CONNECT ON INSTAGRAM